bongiozzo/musica_mustdie/output/band_forefather.md

 # Forefather

+epic viking metal from England

-Дискография
+## Дискография

-"Deep Into Time" 1999, Black Metal
+### "Deep Into Time" 1999, Black Metal

+1. Intro
+2. Natural Chaos
+3. Deep Into Time
+4. Immortal Wisdom
+5. Visions of Elders
+6. Dusk to Dawn
+7. Ancient Voice
+8. The Ornamented Sword
+9. The Wilde Dance

-"Legends Untold" 2000, Black Metal
+### "Legends Untold" 2000, Black Metal

+1. The Fyrdmen Cometh
+2. Winds of Eternal Freedom
+3. Visions of Elders
+4. These Lands
+5. The Paths of Yesterdays
+6. These Lands II
+7. Ancient Voice

+Note: this album is a collection of old demo recordings, a lost "Deep Into Time" track and an orchestral rendition of Ancient Voice

-"The Fighting Man" 2001, Black Metal
+### "The Fighting Man" 2001, Black Metal

+1. The Fighting Man
+2. A New Dawn
+3. Together They Stood
+4. For These Shores
+5. The Call To Arms
+6. Out Of Darkness
+7. The Paths Of Yesterdays
+8. The Last Battle
+9. When Our England Died

-"Engla Tocyme" 2002, Black Metal
+### "Engla Tocyme" 2002, Black Metal

+1. Engla Tocyme
+2. Into The Forever
+3. Iron Hand
+4. Fifeldor
+5. The Swan's Road
+6. Forever In Chains
+7. The Fate Of Kings

-"Deep Into Time" 2002, Black Metal
+### "Deep Into Time" 2002, Black Metal

+1. Intro
+2. Natural Chaos
+3. Deep Into Time
+4. Immortal Wisdom
+5. Visions Of Elders
+6. *These Lands
+7. Dusk To Dawn
+8. Ancient Voice
+9. The Ornamented Sword
+10. The Wilde Dance

+Note: re-release of 1999 original with *bonus track

-"Ours Is The Kingdom" 2004, Black Metal
+### "Ours Is The Kingdom" 2004, Black Metal

+01. The Shield-Wall
+02. Ours is the Kingdom
+03. Proud to be Proud
+04. The Golden Dragon
+05. Smashed by Fate
+06. The Sea-Kings
+07. To The Mountains They Fled
+08. The Folk That Time Forgot
+09. Threads of Time
+10. Keep Marching On
+11. Rebel of the Marshlands & Wudugast

-"Steadfast" 2008, Viking Metal
+### "Steadfast" 2008, Viking Metal

+1. Brunanburh
+2. Cween of the Mark
+3. Theodish Belief
+4. Hallowed Halls
+5. Steadfast
+6. Three Great Ships
+7. Eostre
+8. Fire from the Sky
+9. Mellowing of the Mains
+10. Wolfhead's Tree
+11. Miri It Is

-"Last of the Line" 2011, Viking Metal
+### "Last of the Line" 2011, Viking Metal

+1. Cometh the King	00:54
+2. Last of the Line	04:44
+3. Chorus of Steel	04:43
+4. By Thy Deeds	04:51
+5. Up High	05:09
+6. Wolves of Prayer	04:58
+7. Wyrda Gesceaft	03:06
+8. Doomsday Dawns	06:43
+9. Shadows of the Dead	05:25
+10. Spears of Faith	04:54
+11. The Downfallen	05:53
+12. Into the Rising Sun	03:52

 ## Отношения с другими группами